 - 13.12.3.
-Incomplete: A student is assigned an Incomplete (I), for work that still needs to be completed to successfully finish the course - 13.12.4.
+Incomplete: A student may be assigned an Incomplete (I), when work still needs to be completed to successfully finish the course. - 13.12.4.
 Withdrawal: A student is assigned a Withdrawal (W) when the student formally withdraws from a class in which they were registered.
 The withdrawal date must be recorded by faculty.
-The date recorded is the date on which the student notified the college they wished to withdraw. - 13.12.5.
+The date recorded is the date on which the student notified the college they wished to withdraw.
+Zero Credit is awarded and a GPA of 0 is recorded.
+Where a student has withdrawn no later than the end of the 9th week of classes, then the Quality Points calculated from the W grade will NOT affect the student's overall GPA calculation, otherwise the student will be considered to have attempted the course and the Quality Points calculated will be taken into account when calculating the student's overall GPA - 13.12.5.
 X: A student is assigned an "X" because the student stopped attending the class without formally withdrawing.
 The date recorded will be the date of last academic activity as reported by the faculty member teaching the class.
+Zero Credit is awarded and a GPA of 0 is recorded.
+Students with an X grade are considered to have attempted the course and therefore the Quality Point calculated from an X grade is used towards the overall student GPA Calculation i.
+Distinction Overall GPA of 3.9 or higher ii.
+Merit Overall GPA in the range 3.75 to 3.89